openenclave/openenclave/doc/GettingStarted.md

 include(${OE_PREFIX}/share/openenclave/openenclave.cmake)
 ```

-This sources the CMake include providing the OpenEnclave targets.
+This sources the CMake include providing the Open Enclave targets.

 Build the samples, e.g. in a subdirectory under samples/cmake:
 ```